scenedetect

 - -s TIMECODE, --start TIMECODE¶

 Time in video to start detection.
-TIMECODE can be specified as number of frames (
+TIMECODE can be specified as seconds (

 - -d TIMECODE, --duration TIMECODE¶